ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 </tr>
 </table>

 *Exams* There will be two exams during the quarter, held in the evenings during Week 3 and Week 7 of the Fall quarter.
 The Final exam is on Wednesday of exam week.
+There are no makeup exams.
+See <a href="#Grading">grading section</a> below for the policy on missed exams.

 **Exam 1** Thursday 10/18/2018	8pm-9:50pm